lollipopkit/flutter_server_box/README.md

 Linux / Windows | [GitHub](https://github.com/lollipopkit/flutter_server_box/releases) / [CDN](https://cdn.lolli.tech/serverbox/?sort=time&order=desc&layout=grid)

 **Please only download pkgs from the source that you trust!**
-- `AppStore` & `CDN` packages are built by myself
-- Github releases are built by Github Actions
-- Other sources are built by themselves

 ## 🔖 Feature